grompe/BTWTweak/patcher/readme.txt

 - Made it so that sneaking would prevent falling from a rope.

 - Added an ability to jump out of vehicles such as boats and minecarts without silly and unpredictable teleportation.
+This also could lead to interesting contraptions with jumping out of a speeding minecart.

 - Fixed small visual error: main menu buttons covering the long BTW version string.